codecleric/nvim-setup/README.md

 SO, it requires nvim, zsh, fortune, and python, if you want to run the `bootstrap.sh`.
 On Windows, you just get a nice vim setup and you won't run the `bootstrap.sh`.

+Please note, this is my personal vim/nvim setup so there are a bunch of aliases that you won't want or care about :)